troutacular/_starter/README.md

 1. Search for `'_starter'` (inside single quotations) to capture the text domain.
 2. Search for `_starter_` to capture all the function names.
 3. Search for `Text Domain: _starter` in style.css.
+4. Search for `starter-` to capture sprite filename references.

 OR

 - Search for: `'_starter'` and replace with: `'theme-name'`
 - Search for: `_starter_` and replace with: `theme_name_`
 - Search for: `Text Domain: _starter` and replace with: `Text Domain: theme-name` in style.css.
+- Search for: `_starter-` and replace with: `theme-name-` for sprite renaming.

+#### Filenames

+- Rename the SASS partial `starter.scss` to `theme-name.scss` located `assets-source/sass/`.
+	- If you completed the search and replace options above, the reference to this file will be updated in `functions.php` under section _2.1 - CSS_.
+- Rename the JS file `starter.js` to `theme-name.js` located in `assets-source/js/lib`.
+	- If you completed the search and replace options above, the reference to this file will be updated in `functions.php` under section _2.2 - Javascript_.

 ### Installing Node, NPM, and Gulp